sivanmarom/media-service/scripts/curl-examples.md

 ## 10. Error Cases
 Here are some example failures and how the service responds.
-📌 Each error is also logged in the server logs in structured JSON (with action, key, status, reason, timestamp).
+📌 Each error is also logged in the server logs in structured JSON (with action, key, status, reason, timestamp) for easier debugging.

 ### ❌ File Not Found